 Don't Put Product Names In Tags

 Some sellers try to cram product names into tags, eg

-grandpa-iphone-case, etc. This is a bad idea for a couple reasons:
+grandpa-iphone-case, etc. This is a bad idea for several reasons:

-- Platforms universally dislike like this kind of tag spam.
+Platforms universally dislike this kind of tag spam.

-Don't forget to check out the new CSV metadata import on the Import/Export menu!
+Don't forget to check out CSV metadata import!
 You can edit your name, description, and tags of your designs using a spreadsheet on your desktop.
 When you submit this CSV file, OrbitKit will update its database.